 - Learn the pain points of that target market and what makes it tick.

-- Make smarter marketing decisions and avoid wasting time.
+- Create smarter marketing strategies and save valuable time.

-Use this guide on how to conduct market research to get started for your small business.
+Use this guide on how to conduct market research to get started.

 1. Identify the Objective

-Before you begin market research, you’ll want to have a goal or problem you want to address in mind.
-Some examples might be:
+Before you begin your market research, identify a goal or problem you want to address.

 - Why is there a need for my product or service?

-- What events prompt my target customers to buy?
+- What events will prompt my target customers to buy?